 While exploring a new career can be an exciting venture, for many, the process can be intimidating.
-Career development typically requires a thoughtful and thorough exploration in self-awareness.
-In fact, knowing who are is the pivotal first step in finding the right career.
+Career development typically requires a thoughtful and thorough exploration of self-awareness.
+In fact, knowing who you are is the pivotal first step in finding the right career.
 Research has demonstrated that people who find fulfillment and satisfaction in their jobs are more committed, competent, and productive.
 They also are reported to have a higher level of life adjustment.
-This article gives you an overview on the career planning process, including self-assessment techniques, career development strategies and counseling options.
+This article gives you an overview of the career planning process, including career development strategies, self-assessment techniques, and counseling options.

 Career Development Strategies

-Discover what you are truly passionate about to get a more complete answer to your question of "What career should I pursue?"
-According to the Career Development Association of Alberta (Canada), career development is “the lifelong process of managing learning, work, leisure, and transitions in order to move toward a personally determined and evolving preferred future”.
-Developing your career is a lifelong journey that involves self-awareness skills that incorporate who you are and your passions into a career you love.
+To get a more complete answer to your question, "What career should I pursue?" it can be helpful to discover what you are truly passionate about.
+According to the Career Development Association of Alberta (Canada), career development is “the lifelong process of managing learning, work, leisure, and transitions in order to move toward a personally determined and evolving preferred future.”
+Developing your career is a continuous journey that involves self-awareness skills that incorporate your values and passions into a career you love.
 While it is helpful to figure out where your strengths and skills lie, it is also important to find a career that excites you.

 If someone asks you what your passion is, the answer might not come to you immediately.
 The following questions can help you discover which career might interest you most:

 What first excited you about your current career?

 What work activities and rewards keep you motivated?

 What do you want to do that you are unable to do in your current career?